Jorgenistal/Rosas-Palas-Case-Study/README.md

 # Rosas-Palas-Case-Study
-In this case study we were asked to prepare a profit and loss statement, balance sheet, and we also had the voluntary option of preparing the cash flows statement
+In this case study we were asked to prepare a profit and loss statement, balance sheet, and we also had the option of preparing the cash flows statement.